 - Provide scientific and administrative project management support

-- Work directly with the NCI and Program scientific managers and directors
+- Work directly with the NCI stakeholders and Program scientific managers and directors

-- Meet organizational requirements for scheduled updates, including risk factors and finances
+- Meet organizational requirements for scheduled updates, including analysis of risk factors and project financial monitoring

 - Provide regular written reports detailing progress against tasks and milestones

 - Work with other Project Management staff to ensure the operational needs of the project are being met